Volunteer Opportunities

 urbanalliance.org

-Become a Job Partner - Hosting a high school intern allows you to observe how much potential a young person has while concurrently developing their skills.
+Interested companies can give back by hosting an Urban Alliance intern.
+Becoming an employer partner allows you to observe how much potential a young person has while concurrently developing their skills.
 You can evaluate skills and work ethic while helping to build company loyalty for your future employees.
 The program allows you to invest in a young person, your community, and your business all at once.
-For more information contact premy@theurbanalliance.org.
+For more information contact development@theurbanalliance.org.

 Urban Ed